(roe PIN i role)

 Concerns related to adverse effects:

 • Dyskinesias: May cause and/or exacerbate dyskinesias.
 Use with caution in patients with preexisting dyskinesias.
+Decreasing the dose may alleviate this condition.

 • Impulse control disorders: Has been associated with compulsive behaviors and/or loss of impulse control, which has manifested as pathological gambling, libido increases (hypersexuality), compulsive buying, binge or compulsive eating, and/or other intense urges.
 Dose reduction or discontinuation of therapy has been reported to reverse these behaviors in some, but not all cases.